loading...

 EXTRA NIGHTS

-In addition to the extension at Taormina, it is possible to extend your tour also with a few days at Catania or another town on the island (e.g. Palermo).
-Details and prices on request.
+In addition to the extra nights in Noto and on Mount Etna, it is possible to extend your tour with a few days in several places.

 UPGRADE